grotius-cnc/qt_nest_with_clipper_backend/README.md

 2.cd cpp
 3.in terminal :

-cmake -DCMAKE_INSTALL_PREFIX=/home/user/QT_Nest/clipper/  "change to your directory adres" make make install
+a.cmake -DCMAKE_INSTALL_PREFIX=/home/user/QT_Nest/clipper/  "change to your directory adres" b.make
+c.make install

 Link the libraries in the qt .pro file like :
 LIBS +=	-L$$PWD/clipper/ -lpolyclipping \